IS THE BIBLE AGAINST HOMOSEXUALITY?

 The Harklean Version is a revision from the Philoxenian version which was done in A.D.
 616 by Thomas of Harqel.
 Thomas aimed at providing a literal translation of the Greek, even if that meant unintelligible Syriac.
 The Harklean is considered a masterpiece in mirror translation; every particle in the original Greek is somehow represented in Syriac.
 The Harklean Version along with the other Bible versions and revisions into Syriac were done by the Monophysite bishops because of theological reasons; so their doctrine might agree with the doctrine of the Byzantine Church, which was the powerful imperial sect.
 The Patriarch of the East expelled them and their works were condemned.
 Dr. Lamsa states that: “in some provinces, owing to the pressure exerted by the Byzantine emperors, these new revisions were introduced.
 But when the territory was occupied by the Persian government, they were destroyed.”
 (Lamsa Bible Introduction p. viii).
 The following verses will show proof of an Aramaic original behind the Greek text of Revelation.

 “And his feet were like the fine brass of Leḅanon, as though they were burned in a furnace..”
 (Rev. 1:15 Lamsa).
 The Greek text has the word chal-ko-li-ba-nos [NMS], which was translated as “fine brass” in the KJV.
-This word has troubled scholars because it appears no where else in Greek literature; except in two places in the book of Revelation.
+This word has troubled scholars because it appears nowhere else in Greek literature; except in two places in the book of Revelation.
 See also: (Rev. 2:18).
 Chal-ko-li-ba-no [DMS] is actually two words that got merged into one.
-It is from the Greek words chal-kos [MS] (brass) and li-ba-nos [MS] (Leḅanon).
+It is from the Greek words chal-kos [NMS] (brass) and li-ba-nos [NMS] (Leḅanon).
 There are at least two other instances where two or more Aramaic words were combined to form a new Greek word in the Greek New Testament translation.
 The Harklean and the Crawford manuscript of Revelation both say "Leḅanese brass" or “brass of Leḅanon.”
 Though the Harklean manuscript has an additional one letter variant spelling for "Leḅanese (of Leḅanon)."
 Thomas obviously believed chal-ko-li-ba-nos was saying “brass of Leḅanon” in Greek.
 Otherwise he may have been aware of this reading from the Crawford manuscript.

 The Harklean Version is a revision from the Philoxenian version which was done in A.D.
 616 by Thomas of Harqel.
 Thomas aimed at providing a literal translation of the Greek, even if that meant unintelligible Syriac.
 The Harklean is considered a masterpiece in mirror translation; every particle in the original Greek is somehow represented in Syriac.
 The Harklean Version along with the other Bible versions and revisions into Syriac were done by the Monophysite bishops because of theological reasons; so their doctrine might agree with the doctrine of the Byzantine Church, which was the powerful imperial sect.
 The Patriarch of the East expelled them and their works were condemned.
 Dr. Lamsa states that: “in some provinces, owing to the pressure exerted by the Byzantine emperors, these new revisions were introduced.
 But when the territory was occupied by the Persian government, they were destroyed.”
 (Lamsa Bible Introduction p. viii).
 The following verses will show proof of an Aramaic original behind the Greek text of Revelation.

 “And his feet were like the fine brass of Leḅanon, as though they were burned in a furnace..”
 (Rev. 1:15 Lamsa).
 The Greek text has the word chal-ko-li-ba-nos [NMS], which was translated as “fine brass” in the KJV.
-This word has troubled scholars because it appears no where else in Greek literature; except in two places in the book of Revelation.
+This word has troubled scholars because it appears nowhere else in Greek literature; except in two places in the book of Revelation.
 See also: (Rev. 2:18).
 Chal-ko-li-ba-no [DMS] is actually two words that got merged into one.
-It is from the Greek words chal-kos [MS] (brass) and li-ba-nos [MS] (Leḅanon).
+It is from the Greek words chal-kos [NMS] (brass) and li-ba-nos [NMS] (Leḅanon).
 There are at least two other instances where two or more Aramaic words were combined to form a new Greek word in the Greek New Testament translation.
 The Harklean and the Crawford manuscript of Revelation both say "Leḅanese brass" or “brass of Leḅanon.”
 Though the Harklean manuscript has an additional one letter variant spelling for "Leḅanese (of Leḅanon)."
 Thomas obviously believed chal-ko-li-ba-nos was saying “brass of Leḅanon” in Greek.
 Otherwise he may have been aware of this reading from the Crawford manuscript.

 Note: Only the Dative Form appears in Revelation or the whole Greek Bible.
 That dative form [spelling] is the same for masculine and neuter Greek words.
 I believe this MADE-UP composite word is masculine like Liddel & Scott’s Greek-English Lexicon shows because the WORDS that make-up this COMPOSITE WORD are both masculine nouns.
 Thus I believe James Strong’s Dictionary lists this word [entry] as a neuter word in error - as: chal-ko-li-ba-non [NNS - Nominative Neuter Singular].
+The form Libanos (libanos) [NMS] “Leḅanon” (Song 5:15; Isa.
+10:34; 29:17; etc.) &/or “frankincense” (Jer.
+41:5) appears in the Greek OT.
+The Accusative form Libanon [AMS] looks more like the word: “Leḅanon.”
+The Greek Bible also uses the word Anti-Libanos [Αντιλιβανος] [NMS], which the Accusative form is Anti-Libanon [Αντιλιβανον] [AMS] - for “Leḅanon” (Deut.
+1:7; 3:25; Josh.
+1:4).

 “You say, I am rich and my wealth has increased and I need nothing; and you do not know that you are miserable and a wanderer and poor and blind and naked.”
 (Rev. 3:17 Lamsa).
 The additional words “and blind” are in the Greek text and in the Harklean version, but not in the Crawford manuscript.
 The words “poor” and “blind” look alike in the Aramaic text.
 A dreary eyed translator probably saw the word “poor” twice and thus translated the word “poor” the first time and at his second look translated it as “blind.”